maziac/DeZog/documentation/ReverseEngineeringUsage.md

 The goal of reverse engineering is to discover the purpose of the binary code by disassembling and debugging it.
 Once a sub routine has been understood it can be commented, labels can be renamed to more meaningful names and the disassembly can be saved.

-These commented disassembly is reloaded and taken as source for hte further stepping.
+These commented disassembly is reloaded and taken as source for the further stepping.
 Also the new labels are used.

 The more of the binary is understood the more complete the list file becomes until at the end hopefully all code is commented and understood.